joa-quim/GMTjl_doc/documentation/modules/sample1d.md

 Description
 -----------

-**sample1d** reads a multi-column data set and interpolates the time-series or spatial profile at locations where the user needs the values.
+Reads a multi-column data set and interpolates the time-series or spatial profile at locations where the user needs the values.
 The user must provide the column number of the independent (monotonically increasing **or** decreasing) variable, here called *time* (it may of course be any type of quantity) when that is not the first column in data set.
 Equidistant or arbitrary sampling can be selected.